 After we’ve memorized the sit numbers, what about the times we ask the dog for eye contact or to get on a mat?
 We will need a plan for those, too.
 Good luck with memorizing all that.

-This is no joke.
+I’m not joking.
 The data about the effects of intermittent reinforcement come from precisely computed schedules.
-If we are going to try to use variable ratio reinforcement, we need to use the methods that make it work.
+If we are going to use variable ratio reinforcement, we need to use the methods that make it work.